xuwang/aws-terraform/README.md

 fa9f4ea7...
 10.0.5.140  disk=ssd,env=coreos-cluster,platform=ec2,provider=aws,region=us-west-2,role=worker
 ```

-### To destroy:
+## Destroy all resources

 ```
 $ make destroy_all
 ```

-This will destroy ALL resources created by
+This will destroy ALL resources created by this project.

 ## Create Individual Platform Resources

+You can create individual resources and the automated-scripts will create resources automatically based on dependencies.
 ```
 $ make help